top of page

 Lectures

 York Georgian Society regularly hosts a series of talks covering all aspects of Georgian history, architecture, society and culture.
-The lectures programme runs from October to February each year and is free for members and £8 for non-members.
-You can register for the events below and add them to your calendar although no advanced booking is required.
+The lecture programme runs from October to April each year and is free for members and students; we suggest a donation of £5 for non-members.
+No advanced booking is required.

-In 2025, the talks will take place on Saturday afternoons at 2.30pm at York Medical Society, Stonegate, York, YO1 8AW.
-You can find more information about the venue here.
+All talks take place on Saturday afternoons at 2.30pm at York Medical Society, Stonegate, York, YO1 8AW.
 Please contact us for information on accessibility.

 Upcoming Events